 3.1.
-The quorum for meetings of the committee shall be 3 governors.
+The quorum for meetings of the committee shall be 3 members of the committee.

 4.1.
 The committee shall meet at least once a year.

 5.1.
 In exceptional circumstances decisions can be taken through a written resolution or email, with any decision taken by written resolution or email to be reported on at the next meeting.